-On the other hand, cloud object storage like Amazon’s S3, is relatively cheap – especially if you factor in operating costs like management, data center power and real estate.
+On the other hand, cloud object storage like Amazon’s S3 is relatively cheap – especially if you factor in operating costs like management, data center power, and real estate.
 And perhaps more importantly, cloud storage is provisionable at a very fine-grained level and on-demand.
 As you need more space, you can get it immediately, in small increments, paying just for what you need.
 Gone are the days of provisioning storage based on projected need and then actually using it in a miserly fashion to stave off expensive and disruptive further expansion.

 In the analytics world, this advantage of cloud architectures is perhaps even more pronounced, as there is an abundance of ad hoc workloads that repeatedly, though intermittently, cause spikes in required compute resources.
 That means customers won’t merely want to “top-off” their existing infrastructure.
 Instead, they will need to provision new infrastructure specially dedicated to these ephemeral workloads, and then they will want to deprovision it completely.
 In the world of data lake technology, that means not just adding nodes to Hadoop and Spark clusters, but actually creating entire clusters to handle the emergent workload, then deprovisioning them entirely.

-The combination of these changes (the inclusion bias in data retention and the accommodation of spontaneous workloads using dedicated, disposable infrastructure) is very bullish for analytics.
+Combining these changes (the inclusion bias in data retention and the accommodation of spontaneous workloads using dedicated, disposable infrastructure) is very bullish for analytics.
 With these changes in place, we have access to much more data, and we have the ability to provision workload-exclusive infrastructure instantly and tear it down just as quickly.

-As long as we’re intrepid enough to take advantage of these resources newly available to us, as long as we’re proactive about wading through the data, and as long as we lean forward and do the analytics work, the potential for analytical insight, data-driven competitive advantage and bona fide digital transformation is huge.
+As long as we’re intrepid enough to take advantage of these resources newly available to us, as long as we’re proactive about wading through the data, and as long as we lean forward and do the analytics work, the potential for analytical insight, data-driven competitive advantage, and bona fide digital transformation is huge.

 And that ability to dedicate whole compute clusters to bursty, ad hoc analytics workloads?
-That’s nice too, except that most higher-level Big Data analytics tools are built to run on single, persistent compute clusters.
-While you could, of course, do your analytics work by writing your own code to run on the ephemeral cluster’s execution frameworks like MapReduce, Tez or Spark, that approach severely curtails self-service business user access to data lake analytics.
+That’s nice, too, except that most higher-level Big Data analytics tools are built to run on single, persistent compute clusters.
+While you could, of course, do your analytics work by writing your own code to run on the ephemeral cluster’s execution frameworks like MapReduce, Tez, or Spark, that approach severely curtails self-service business user access to data lake analytics.

 At the same time, we can’t go overboard.
 Because as much as the cloud facilitates experimental, greenfield data discovery on an ad hoc basis, repeatable production workloads aren’t going away.
 For these workloads, capacity is more predictable and static, such that provisioning on-premises infrastructure, or just more statically configured cloud infrastructure, to execute these workloads is quite feasible.

 That’s the virtuous cycle to prudent adoption and use of Big Data technology, spanning the special-purpose to the everyday.
 That’s the path to digital transformation.
-That’s the route to rational acknowledgement that customers have to ramp up to new technologies and can’t just cut over to them all at once.
+That’s the route to rational acknowledgment that customers have to ramp up to new technologies and can’t just cut over to them all at once.

 In short, this is how to make the data lake and Big Data analytics a value-positive tool for enterprises instead of an adoption burden and migration quagmire.
-It’s how analytical insights will transpire organically, helpfully, powerfully and harmoniously.
+It’s how analytical insights will transpire organically, helpfully, powerfully, and harmoniously.